getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/azure-devops.md

 ## Commit Tracking

 Commit tracking allows you to hone in on problematic commits.
-[Learn more]({%- link _documentation/workflow/releases.md -%}#link-repository)
+Learn more about [commit tracking]({%- link _documentation/workflow/releases.md -%}#link-repository).

 ## Suspect Commits and Suggested Assignees